-Mr. Talbot and Mr. Morlock each entered into a new employment agreement with the company (the "Employment Agreements") effective as of August 1, 2013.
+Mr. Talbot and Mr. Morlock each entered into a new employment agreement with the Company (the "Employment Agreements") effective as of August 1, 2013.
 Pursuant to the Employment Agreements, Mr. Talbot continues to serve as our Senior Vice President and Chief Financial Officer and Mr. Morlock continues to serve as our Senior Vice President, Chief Operations Officer.
 Mr. Talbot's agreement provides for a base salary of \$350,000, and Mr. Morlock's agreement provides for a base salary of \$405,000.
 The salaries may be increased from time to time by the compensation committee at the recommendation of our Chief Executive Officer.
-The Employment Agreements provide that, under our current bonus program, each of these executives is eligible for an annual target bonus of 40% of his base salary.
-For bonus years beginning after 2013, the annual bonus amount and terms and conditions for each of these executives are determined in accordance with incentive plan metrics recommended by our Chief Executive Officer and approved by the compensation committee.
+The Employment Agreements provide that, prior to our IPO, each of these executives is eligible for an annual target bonus of 40% of his base salary.
+For the current bonus year, the annual bonus amount and terms and conditions for each of these executives are determined in accordance with incentive plan metrics recommended by our Chief Executive Officer and approved by the compensation committee.
+The compensation committee determined that for fiscal year 2014 the incentive plan metrics applicable to our executive officers would be the Company's total company revenue, adjusted net income, and adjusted EBITDA (where adjusted EBITDA represents net income (loss) before depreciation and amortization expense, interest expense, provision for income taxes and pre-opening costs, adjusted to eliminate the impact of other items, including certain non-cash as well as certain other items that we do not consider representative of our on-going operating performance.).
+Further, for Mr. Talbot and Mr. Morlock, as named executive officers, the metrics would be weighted as follows: (a) 30%-total company revenue; (b) 35%-adjusted net income; and (c) 35%-adjusted EBITDA.
 The Employment Agreements also provide the executives with standard benefits and perquisites and a minimum five weeks of paid time off.
 The Employment Agreements contemplate that the executives may be granted equity awards under our equity incentive plans and provided for accelerated vesting of all outstanding equity awards held by Mr. Talbot and Mr. Morlock as of August 1, 2013.